 She reflects on how human actions and inaction alter the course of life as we know it in permanent ways, and how so much of authentic life experience is being filtered and replaced more and more through virtual experience.

-Though her process is intentional and rational, her creative journey flows through intuition.
+Much like her years in printmaking, her process is intentional and rational, but her creative journey flows through intuition.
 The constant push and pull between instinct and logic provides endless discoveries and fun surprises which eventually culminate into a final, unanticipated creation.

-Acts of repetition and patterning are continuous during her creative journey.
-They help keep her centered and get some sense of calm amidst current world chaos.
+Acts of repetition and patterning are continuous and help keep her centered amidst what she describes as current world chaos.

 Alberni earned a BS in art education with a concentration in printmaking.

-*Alberni is open to Commission work, corporate partnerships and alternative space exhibits.
+She practices her art full-time out of her Huntersville art studio, and is open to commission work, corporate partnerships and alternative space exhibits